 - A metric based on accurate Data

-Use KPIs that are based on concrete and verifiable data (‘Customer Happiness’ for example, is very difficult to quantify).
-Only monitor those metrics that provide concrete data and can be readily verified if needed.
+Use KPIs based on concrete and verifiable data (‘Customer Happiness’, for example, is difficult to quantify).
+Only monitor those metrics that provide concrete data and can be readily verified.

 - A metric that directly impacts your bottom Line

-When determining relevant KPIs you might find that there are many metrics that directly or indirectly affect your bottom line.
-It is best to always choose to monitor those metrics that have a direct correlation to your business objective.
+When determining relevant KPIs, you might find that many metrics directly or indirectly affect your bottom line.
+It is best always to choose to monitor those metrics that directly correlate to your business objective.

 - A metric that provides the Right Context

-A useful KPI is one that provides the right context along with the raw data.
+A useful KPI provides the right context along with the raw data.
 It points to a specific action that can be taken to enhance your strategy.
-For example, a high Bounce Rate tells you that the content on your web page is not engaging enough so you need to work on that.
+For example, a high Bounce Rate tells you that the content on your web page is not engaging enough, so you need to work on that.
 And that’s precisely the point.
-Studying such metrics can lay bare the flaws in your existing strategy, so you can fix them.
+Studying such metrics can lay bare the flaws in your existing strategy so that you can fix them.

 - A metric that reflects your Organisational Goals

-Finally, a KPI must always be a metric that clearly reflects the goals that your organisation is pursuing.
+Finally, a KPI must always be a metric that reflects your organization’s goals.

-As you become more adept at conducting analytics on your marketing and advertising campaigns, you will be able to easily identify the most relevant metrics for every campaign that can serve as performance indicators for your goals.
+As you become more adept at conducting analytics on your marketing and advertising campaigns, you can easily identify the most relevant metrics for every campaign that can serve as performance indicators for your goals.
 Mastering effective analytics with the right KPIs might take time and practice.
-Then again, that’s true for most things isn’t it?
+Then again, that’s true for most things, isn’t it?